Markay12/pynq-finn-FPGA/conv_end2end/README.md

-# Convolutional End-2-End Nerual Network
+# Convolutional End-to-End Nerual Network

 This convolutional end to end neural network is the first one we are going to use to port information to the Pynq-Z1 board.